DanielKilla1/spy1/ReadMe.md

 The application exclusively uses real historical data from the SPY_full_1hour_adjsplit.txt file for all calculations and backtests.

+## ATR-Based Stop Loss and Profit Protection System

+This application features an advanced risk management system designed to preserve capital and protect profits:

+### ATR-Based Stop Loss

+The Average True Range (ATR) is a volatility indicator that measures the average range of price movement over a specified period.
+Unlike fixed stop losses that don't account for market conditions, ATR-based stops automatically adjust to current volatility:

+- **In high volatility:** Stops are placed further from entry to prevent being stopped out by normal market noise
+- **In low volatility:** Stops are placed closer to entry to minimize risk when the market is moving less

+You can customize:
+- **ATR Multiplier:** Controls how aggressive your stops are (lower = tighter stops, higher = wider stops)
+- **ATR Period:** Determines how many periods are used to calculate the ATR (shorter = more responsive to recent volatility, longer = more stable)

+### Monthly Profit Protection

+One of the most frustrating aspects of trading is making profits all month only to lose them in a few bad trades.
+The Monthly Profit Protection system prevents this by:

+1. Tracking all profits made within each calendar month
+2. Limiting the total losses you can take to a percentage of your monthly profits
+3. Automatically preventing new trades once you've hit your monthly loss limit

+For example, if you've made $5,000 in a month and set the Monthly Profit Protection to 50%, the system will stop taking new trades once you've lost $2,500 (50% of your profits).
+This ensures you always retain at least 50% of your monthly gains.

+### Risk-Reward Filter

+Professional traders understand that not all trading setups are equal.
+The Risk-Reward filter ensures you only take trades where the potential reward justifies the risk:

+- **Risk:** Calculated as the dollar amount from entry to your ATR-based stop
+- **Reward:** Calculated as the dollar amount from entry to your profit target
+- **Risk-Reward Ratio:** The ratio of potential reward to risk

+For example, with a 1.5:1 minimum requirement, a trade risking $500 would need a potential reward of at least $750 to be taken.

+By combining these three protection systems, this trading application helps preserve capital during drawdowns and protects profits during winning periods, which is critical for long-term success.

 ## Notes

 - The application simulates investing $10,000 in the strategy
 - All P&L calculations are based on a fixed position size of $10,000
+- Monthly profits and loss limits reset at the start of each calendar month
 - The application is designed for educational and research purposes only